 This measures BHB and is considered to be the most accurate way to measure ketone bodies.
 These have the ability to determine the ketone level in your blood precisely but they are also pricey and invasive.
 Personally, I freak out every time I have to prick my finger!!

 The Precision Xtra blood glucose and ketone meter is a good buy at $28-$30.
-You can find that here The expensive part is the ketone test strips here which can cost $4 each.
+The expensive part is the ketone test strips here which can cost $4 each.
 If you are looking at testing yourself every day it is going to cost you $120 a month and the $30 meter.
 Here is a starter kit you can get on Amazon

 Most people will enter into a light nutritional ketosis (between 0.5-1.0 mmol/L on the meter) within two or three days.
 It typically takes two to three weeks to get into a stable and optimal ketosis of 1.5-3.0 mmol/L (3).

 A non-invasive and cheaper alternative is to measure acetone levels through the breath.
 This measurement technique has been shown in the literature to be an accurate way to test for nutritional ketosis (4).

 The Ketonix Acetone Breathalyzer is an easy and relatively inexpensive way to test your breath ketone levels.
 One thing to remember is that breath ketones are not always a pure reflection of blood ketones because they can be affected by several factors including alcohol consumption and water intake.